Taciann62/Data-Analysis-with-R-programming-language-/README.md

 ## Data Source
-The dataset of the previous 12 months (January 2023- December 2023) was accessible and named contained in an index file call divvy trip data index file, from which I downloaded and extracted the datasets as csv file.
+The dataset of the previous 12 months (January 2023- December 2023) was accessible and contained in an index file call divvy trip data index file, from which I downloaded and extracted the datasets as csv file.

 ## Tools
 - Rstudio : Data Cleaning, manipulation and visualization